flyingcircusio/fc-nixos/doc/src/devhost.rst

 .. _nixos-devhost:

-Development Container Host
+Development Host
 ==========================

-The ``devhost`` role is a flexible way to run multiple development deployments using containers on a single powerful, virtual machine on our public infrastructure.
+The ``devhost`` role is a flexible way to run multiple development deployments using slim VMs on a single powerful, physical machine on our public infrastructure.

 Rationale